Planning and preparing for water shortages

 But water shortages are a historic reality and always a possibility.

 In 2003, the Salt Lake City Council enacted its Water Shortage Contingency Ordinance.
 The ordinance empowers Public Utilities to maintain a Water Shortage Contingency Plan in the event of drought.
-The five-stage plan allows the Public Utilities director, based on water supply data, to recommend the mayor enact a water conservation advisory, based on mild to critical conditions.
+The five-stage plan allows the Public Utilities director, based on water supply conditions and water demand patterns, to recommend the mayor enact a Water Shortage Stage of: Advisory, Mild, Moderate, Severe, or Critical.
+For information on recommended water use practices, see the 2003 Water Shortage Response Guide.